CSCfi/csc-user-guide/docs/apps/braker.md

 ## Description

-Braker is a tool for eukaryotic genome annotation.
+BRAKER is a tool for eukaryotic genome annotation.
 It uses genomic and RNA-Seq data to automatically generate full gene structure annotations in novel genome.
 Barker is based on GeneMark-ET R2 and AUGUSTUS pipelines.